Swedish nationality law: Naturalization as a Swedish citizen

-For EU/EEA citizens and their family members that have been a legal resident of Sweden for 5 years and haven't requested a certificate of permanent right of residence or applied for a permanent residence card, the government shall determine whether a person meet the conditions for right of residence when a person apply for Swedish citizenship.
+For EU/EEA citizens and their family members that have been a legal resident of Sweden for five years and have not requested a certificate of permanent right of residence or applied for a permanent residence card, the government shall determine whether a person meet the conditions for right of residence when a person apply for Swedish citizenship.

 The duration of stay is calculated from the date on which a person submitted her or his application for a residence permit and were approved.
 Short trips are not considered in the calculated time but if a person has been abroad for more than six weeks total in a year, the whole period they were outside Sweden is deducted from the period of habitual residence.
 If they move to another country and settle there their habitual residence is interrupted and will start to count once again from the day they move back to Sweden again.

 A number of exemptions apply to the residence period: